-Post-independence history of India is a topic in the UPSC mains GS paper I. The syllabus simply says, ‘Post-independence consolidation and reorganization within the country’.
+The post-independence history of India is a topic in the UPSC mains GS paper I. The syllabus simply says, ‘Post-independence consolidation and reorganization within the country’.
 It does not specify any sub-heading or topics for the candidates to read about.
-And, since it has been 70 years since 1947 when the country achieved its freedom from colonial rule, there have been many events that have shaped the way India is progressing onwards.
-In this article, we have created topics and subtopics under the topic post-independence Indian history so that you can streamline your preparation and know exactly what to read for this section of the UPSC syllabus.
+And, since it has been 73 years since 1947 when the country achieved its freedom from colonial rule, there have been many events that have shaped the way India is progressing onwards.
+In this article, we have created topics and subtopics under the topic post-independence Indian history so that you can streamline your IAS exam preparation.

 One of the best books for the study of this topic is Bipan Chandra’s ‘India since Independence’.
 You can also watch the episodes of the TV show ‘Pradhan Mantri’ aired on the national channel for valuable information in an interesting manner.